yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54GS.rst

 ==== WRT54GS v2.1 ====
 The WRT54GS v2.1 also uses a BCM5325EKQM switch and a BCM4712LKFB processor.

+Serial Number begining CGN40

+==== WRT54GS v3.0 ====
+The WRT54GS v3.0 uses a Broadcom 5352 CPU with integrated Switch.

+Serial Number begining CGN50

+Supported in RC3 and later.

+==== WRT54GS v4.0 ====

+NOTE: v4.0 only has 4MB Flash and 16MB Ram.
+Half of prior versions.

+Serial Number begining CGN60

+Supported in RC3 and later.

 === Detailed hardware info ===

 ==== Motherboard photos ====